Paul-Jaulin/Rag-project/README.md

-Here is a README file customized for your project, which demonstrates how to integrate multiple small NLP models from Hugging Face with a Gradio interface.
-This documentation will guide users through setting up the project, choosing models, and interacting with the system.

----

 # Document RAG System with Dynamic Model Selection

 This project showcases the integration of various small NLP models for generating responses from text extracted from PDF documents using a Gradio interface for easy interaction.
 Users can select different models and documents to generate context-specific responses.